Summer 2021 Community-Academic Scholars Projects

 Research projects addressing diverse community needs

 IHSI's Community-Academic Scholars Initiative matches undergraduates with faculty mentors and community partners to address issues affecting our community.
-This year’s program includes 14 powerful projects, involving 16 students and 16 faculty from across the University of Illinois that address a range of topics including the impacts of COVID-19, poverty and social inequality, nutrition, physical activity, social-emotional learning, LGBTQ health, technology and aging, racial disparities, Veterans’ issues, and the role that forest preserves play in community and individual health.
+The 2021 program included 14 powerful projects, involving 16 students and 16 faculty from across the University of Illinois that address a range of topics including the impacts of COVID-19, poverty and social inequality, nutrition, physical activity, social-emotional learning, LGBTQ health, technology and aging, racial disparities, Veterans’ issues, and the role that forest preserves play in community and individual health.

 Identifying the Changing Responsibilities and Support Needs of Aging Caregivers of Veterans with Traumatic Brain Injury